 In addition to understanding and having regard to the interests of these stakeholder groups, the Group is committed to reducing the environmental impact of its rolling stock and to making a positive impact in the community.
-Further information on the steps taken to reduce the environmental impact of the Group's operations, and its charitable activities, are set out in the Corporate Governance Statement on pages 12 to 17 of the Annual report and financial statements of the Company for the year ended 31 December 2023.
+Further information on the steps taken to reduce the environmental impact of the Group's operations, and its charitable activities, are set out in the Strategic Report within the Annual report and financial statements of EUKRGL for the year ended 31 December 2024.